← All care gaps

 After a medication change, your response should be reassessed within about six weeks.

-In our analysis of de-identified U.S. psychiatric records, this step was missing 75% of the time it should have happened.
+Across de-identified U.S. psychiatric records, we found this step was missed about 75% of the time it should have happened.

 - Can we check back within about six weeks to see if this medication change is working?